onlaj/Piano-LED-Visualizer/Docs/features.md

 Different combinations of practicing modes be realized using the Hands and Mute Hand options.
 To practice only a section of the song, adjust the Start point and the End point values.

 The sheet music is thoughtfully synchronized with your playing, providing real-time feedback by highlighting the currently played part.
 Additionally, you have the freedom to change the tempo of the song, allowing you to practice at a pace that suits your learning curve.

+- **Generating music sheet**: To generate a printable music sheet from a MIDI file use the [Midi Sheet Music](http://midisheetmusic.com/) app.
+The app already contains a library of MIDI files that can be played.
+- **Editing MIDI files**: To visualize and edit MIDI files use the [MidiEditor](https://www.midieditor.org/).
+Only type 1 of midi files have been tested.
+Other types of midi files might need to be adjusted in order to work with the Visualizer.

 To enhance the learning experience, there are two optional features: